KEITH'S MECCANO PAGE

 There are smaller Spykee sets, appearing limited to audio functions, selling for well under $100.

-Spykee appears to have little in common with other Meccano sets, it is probably a renamed version of a device from the new owners of Meccano, Nikko.
+Spykee has little in common with other Meccano sets, it is a renamed version of a device from the new owners of Meccano, Nikko.

-Contrary to what some people suggest, the finish and quality of recent Meccano production in recent years has been comparable to the Meccano of your youth - though the Speed Play robot, a product of the new owners Nikko, is poor quality in design and packaging.
-(If you had Meccano in the late 30s or late 60s and early 70s you may find that today's finish is more durable, equal to the 1950s; if you had Meccano in the late 60s you may find that today's packaging is much more attractive as a gift.
+Contrary to what some people suggest, the finish and quality of Meccano production in recent years has been comparable to the Meccano of your youth - though the Speed Play robot, a product of recent owners Nikko, is poor quality in design and packaging.
+(If you had Meccano in the late 30s or late 60s and early 70s you may find that today's finish is more durable; if you had Meccano in the late 60s you may find that today's packaging is much more attractive as a gift.
 (And look for the molded plastic cases that can be used to store the parts after opening the package - years ago only the top end sets had cases (and very few people could afford those huge sets).)
-Plastics have been used well (gears run quieter, flex plates don't kink from bending - and besides plastic there is a new metal type that does not kink easily) and remote controls have been introduced.
+Plastics have been used well (gears run quieter, flex plates don't kink from bending - and besides plastic there is a new metal type that can be formed to stay in a shape without kinking as easily, and remote controls have been introduced.
 Motors are now DC for battery power, safer but perhaps not as powerful as the old AC motors with exposed workings.

 The introduction of flexible plates, including triangular ones, especially the thin plastic plates, helped reproduce the more curved surfaces of airplanes and modern automobiles.
-(The Meccano braced girders and the braced configuration of traditional Erector strips reflect the beam and column configurations standard in bridges, buildings, and cranes at the time of introduction - separate flange and web (still seen today in roof beams of warehouse-style buildings, but not in cranes and bridges).
-And some strips are now made of a metal that is easier to straighten after bending.
+(The Meccano braced girders and the braced configuration of traditional Erector strips reflect the beam and column configurations standard in bridges, buildings, and cranes at the time of introduction - separate flange and web (still seen today in roof beams of warehouse-style buildings, but not in bridges).

 A wide range of parts have been produuced in the last few decades, some more broadly useable than others (the neat oriental dragon parts, for example, are rather specialized).
-But hey!, your grandfather may remember the ships funnel, loom parts, digger bucket, and railway parts from the 1920s, as well as the automobile and airplane sets.)
+But hey!, your grandfather may remember the ships funnel, loom parts, digger bucket, and railway parts from the 1920s, as well as the automobile and airplane sets (some having different screw threads than regular Meccano).)
+Not to mention Meccano X, with wide strips and rows of closely spaced holes (not to be confused with the X conversion sets circa 1970s (like the old A sets) nor numbering of some American Meccano sets circa 1920s).

-Mind, Meccano had electrical sets years ago, including:
+Mind, Meccano had electrical sets decades ago, including:

 - a radio receiver set

-- a lighting set, in part for the autombile sets
+- a lighting set, in part for the automobile sets

 - the Elektron set, 20s/30s vintage IIRC